CIS-566-Fall-2021/final-project/README.md

 - For each created mesh, scatter points and create voronoi system.
 Then, get the outline of the voronoi system and create small tubes.
 #### Week Two:

-Emma:
+- Emma:
    - Bug fixes from Week 1
 - Refine wing shape and add more detail to the overall shape
-- Add parameters to wing shape so that multiple variations can be created Ashley
+- Add parameters to wing shape so that multiple variations can be created
+- Ashley:
   - Bug fixes from Week 1
   - If the lsystem doesn’t follow the shape of the wing, work on that
   - Add iridescent shader to wings
   - Add wing branching parameters
-Ashley and Emma:
+- Ashley and Emma:
    - Procedural pattern generation for the body (and potentially wings as well)
    - Place wing pattern generation on actual wings.
    - Create first draft of shader for dragonfly
    - Test renders
 #### Week Three
 - Create hda with parameters for the rest of the body
 - Refine generator based on feedback